Azure/azure-osconfig/src/adapters/mc/README.md

 ## 6. Uploading the ZIP artifacts package

-The generated artifacts ZIP package LinuxOsConfigPolicy.zip needs to be uploaded to Azure.
+The generated artifacts ZIP package OsConfigPolicy.zip needs to be uploaded to Azure.

 Go to Azure Portal and create a Storage Account.
 In there, go to Containers and create a new container.
-Then inside of that container upload the artifacts ZIP package LinuxOsConfigPolicy.zip.
+Then inside of that container upload the artifacts ZIP package OsConfigPolicy.zip.

 > **Important**
 > After each update of the ZIP package the policy definition will need to be updated.

 Once uploaded, generate a SAS token for the package.
 Two strings will be generated, the first being the token.
 Copy the second string, which is the URL of the package.
 This URL string will start with the following:

-`https://<storage account>.blob.core.windows.net/<container name>/LinuxOsConfigPolicy.zip...`
+`https://<storage account>.blob.core.windows.net/<container name>/OsConfigPolicy.zip...`

 Validate that the URL is correct by pasting that URL string into a Web browser and see if the ZIP package gets downloaded.